giellalt/giellalt.github.io/infra/infraremake/In-sourceDocumentation.md

 # Xfst script and regex files

-*Support for Xfst files is not yet implemented.*
+*Support for xfscript and regex files is not yet implemented.*

 # CG3